-The series will be held in the Marvin Center located on the GW Foggy Bottom campus at 800 21st St NW, Washington, DC 20052.
-Marvin Center is convenient to the Foggy Bottom metro station.
-Parking is available in the Marvin Center (entrance on H Street between 21st and 22nd Streets).
+The series will be held in the University Student Center located on the GW Foggy Bottom campus at 800 21st St NW, Washington, DC 20052.
+University Student Center is convenient to the Foggy Bottom metro station.
+Parking is available in the University Student Center (entrance on H Street between 21st and 22nd Streets).

 Check out our calendar for upcoming series speakers and events.